 STRIDE is a unique, state-funded transitional support workforce development program operating within the Quinebaug Valley Community College's Community Engagement Department.
-The STRIDE Program serves a targeted group of incarcerated men and women both pre-and post-release from York Correctional Institute in Niantic, Niantic Annex Correctional Institution in Niantic, Bridgeport Correctional Center in Bridgeport and Corrigan-Radgowski Correctional Center in Uncasville.
+The STRIDE Program serves a targeted group of incarcerated men and women both pre-and post-release from York Correctional Institute in Niantic, Niantic Annex Correctional Institution in Niantic, Bridgeport Correctional Center in Bridgeport, Corrigan-Radgowski Correctional Center in Uncasville, and Willard-Cybulski Correctional Institution and Cybulski Community Reintegration Center in Enfield.
 The class curriculum and post-release services are collaboratively designed to assist the men and women in successfully re-entering the workforce upon release and to resume their parental roles.
 Eligibility of criteria is as follows: must be currently incarcerated at one of the participating STRIDE correctional facilities; must be a non-custodial parent of a child under the age of 25; is or has been a recipient of any CT state assistance program such as TFA, SAGA/LIA, HUSKY, SNAP; must be committed to becoming employed and plan to remain in the state of CT; must be able to make and keep scheduled appointments with STRIDE staff, both on a pre- and post-release basis.